-The Great Northern Transmission Line will be constructed by Minnesota Power.
-It will terminate at Iron Range Station located northwest of Duluth, Minnesota.
-The projected in-service date is mid-2020.
-The budget as of the spring of 2017 is estimated at $453 million.
+The Great Northern Transmission Line was constructed by Minnesota Power.
+It terminates at Iron Range Station located northwest of Duluth, Minnesota.
+The projected in-service date for the Manitoba–Minnesota Transmission Project is mid-2020.
+The budget as of March 2020 is estimated at $490 million.

 Right-of-way and tower design

 The right-of-way required for the transmission line depends on the design of the tower structures.
-Towers will be mostly 2 types (guyed and self-supported) and will typically range in height from 40 to 60 metres.
-Spacing between towers will 400 to 500 metres apart on average.
+Towers are mostly 2 types (guyed and self-supported) and typically range in height from 40 to 60 metres.
+Spacing between towers is 400 to 500 metres apart on average.

-- Self-supporting steel lattice towers will be used in cultivated crop lands (agricultural areas), to minimize impact on agricultural operations.
-Right-of-way width will be 80 metres for these towers.
+- Self-supporting steel lattice towers are mostly used in cultivated crop lands (agricultural areas), to minimize impact on agricultural operations.
+Right-of-way width is 80 metres for these towers.

-- Guyed steel towers will be used in non-cultivated lands.
-Right-of-way width will be 100 metres for these towers.
+- Guyed steel towers are mostly used in non-cultivated lands.
+Right-of-way width is 100 metres for these towers.

-Conductor-to-ground distances at maximum loading will meet the Canadian Standards Association standard for minimum ground clearance of transmission lines
+Conductor-to-ground distances at maximum loading meets the Canadian Standards Association standard for minimum ground clearance of transmission lines

-For the transmission line to be compatible with the existing system, modifications will be made to both Riel and Dorsey converter stations.
+For the transmission line to be compatible with the existing system, modifications are being made to both Riel and Dorsey converter stations.

-Although distant from the proposed transmission line, modifications to Glenboro Station will also be made, including extending the current switch yard and installing additional equipment.
-Several towers on existing lines will be moved in the station expansion (PDF, 2 MB).
+Although distant from the proposed transmission line, modifications to Glenboro Station are also being made, including extending the current switch yard and installing additional equipment.
+Several towers on existing lines were moved in the station expansion (PDF, 2 MB).